AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 ## Overview of Included Macros

 In this subsection we provide documentation for all of the core BBA-related macros available in `abc_test`.
 The remaining non-core macros are almost identical to those introduced  in this section, except that they allow the user to modify the internal source location and representation used by the BBAs.
 We discuss these in greater detail in the [next subsection]().

 The following table contains details about BBAME macros available in `abc_test`.
-Each macro takes a single matcher argument.
+Each macro takes a single matcher argument, and returns an entity which is compatable with a BBA.

 |Macro | Check-based or Termination-based? |Description |
 |--|--|--|
 `_BLOCK_CHECK` | Check. | Encodes a matcher argument for use with a BBA.
 The matcher is evaluated by this macro. |
 `_BLOCK_REQUIRE`| Termination. | Encodes a matcher arguemnt for use with a BBA.
 The matcher argument is evaluated by this macro.
 If the matcher returns false, then this macro will raise a pre-emptive termination in the associated BBA.
 See [this subsection](#the-_block_require-macros) for more information regarding this. |

 The table below shows an overview of each BBA provided by `abc_test`.
 It also includes each BBA's three core components; its begin macro, its object type and its method of assigning matchers to it.
 Each BBA begin macro requires two arguments; the first is `name`, the name of the internal BBA object to be created, and the second is `description`, an `std::string_view` object representing a user-defined description of the BBA.
+None of these macros return any value.

 | Name |  Begin Macro | Internal Object | Assignment Method | Description |
 |--|--|--|--|--|
 Single-assertion BBA (SA-BBA) | `_BEGIN_SINGLE_` `ELEMENT_BBA` | `single_element_` `test_block_t` | `=` operator | Begins a BBA that can have a single matcher assigned to it.
 When the end macro is called on it, it will pass if its assigned matcher's result is true.
 It will fail otherwise. |
 Multi-assertion BBA (MA-BBA) | `_BEGIN_MULTI_` `ELEMENT_BBA` | `multi_element_` `test_block_t` | `+=` operator | Begins a BBA that holds multiple matcher elements.
 When the end macro is called on it, it will pass if all of its assigned matcher's results are true.
 It will fail otherwise. |

 Finally, below we show an overview of the end BBA macros.
 They all require a single argument; the name of the object which stores the BBA.
+None of these macros return any value.

 | Name | Check-based or Termination-based? | Description |
 |--|--|--|